Text-CARD/text-card.github.io/index.md

     </figure>
 </div>

 *Figure 3: Visualization of the proposed Window-OCR Captioner.
-We aggregrate different kinds of scene texts appearing within a window length of ∆t into a single caption to reduce the feature length from N in previous works (e.g., StarVR) to 1.*
+We aggregrate different kinds of scene texts appearing within a window length of ∆t into a single caption to reduce the feature length from N in previous works (e.g., StarVR[1]) to 1.*

+[1] Weijia Wu, Yuzhong Zhao, Zhuang Li, Jiahong Li, Hong Zhou, Mike Zheng Shou, and Xiang Bai.
+A large cross-modal video retrieval dataset with reading comprehension.
+Pattern Recognition, 157:110818, 2025.

 <!-- <div style="display: flex; justify-content: space-between;">
     <figure>